throneless-tech/bitpart-dashboard/README.md

 EMS_SERVER_HOST=127.0.0.1:3005
 ```

+The `.env` is configured to be able to support multiple BITPART_SERVER_HOSTS for load balancing purposes.
+It will also work with one server host.

 ## Deployment

 The instructions above work for local deployment.
 However, if you'd like to use a container such as Docker, follow the commands below.